|

 (back to top)

+How are gel nail applications maintained?
 After several weeks your nail technician will fill in the area near the cuticle between where the natural nail has grown and where the gel nail is attached.
 This "fill" includes re-sanitizing and re-applying the gel where it has grown out.
 Also if a "pink and white" look is preferred, the white will be freshly reapplied at no extra charge.

 Shellac maintenance usually consists of soaking the product off and starting over.
 Each client is different, and has different needs.
 We'll proceed accordingly.